humehe/Stacking-Test/README.md

 1. Fnc_Stk_Dir.py:
    - Location of the input catalogue and spectral data.
-   - Parameters for selecting galaxy pairs and subsamples of galaxies according to their physical properties.
+   - Parameters for selecting subsamples of galaxies according to their physical properties.
+   - Stacking and Boootstrap parameters.
    - Location of the resulting products of the stacking analyses e.g. tables, plots, pre stacking processed spectra and stacked spectra.

 2. Fnc_Stk_Mth.py:
-   - Useful math functions (e.g. cosmological constants, gaussian, lorentzian and voigt profiles for line emmision/absorption fitting).
+   - Math functions (e.g. cosmological constants, gaussian, lorentzian and voigt profiles for line emmision/absorption fitting) needed throughout the stacking analysis.

 3. Fnc_Stk_Tbl.py
-   - Functions to access different tables.
+   - Functions to read, write and modify different tables.

 4. Fnc_Stk_Fts.py
    - Funtions to access and modify (add, modify, delete) fits headers.

 5. Fnc_Stk_Plt.py
-   - Plot templates used through all the stacking analysis.
+   - Plot templates used throughout the stacking analysis.

 6. Fnc_Stk_Spc.py
-   - Contains a series of functions for pre-processing the spectra needed for the stacking analysis
+   - Functions (_e.g. smoothing, continuum fitting, masking_) for pre-processing the spectra prior to the stacking analysis

 7. Fnc_Stk_Stk.py
-   - Contains the core of the stacking tool
+   - Core of the stacking tool.
    - Bootstrap function to compute the CIs of the stacked spectra.
    - Function to select different galaxy subsamples for stacking.
    - Fitting tool for the different emmision/absorption lines through a simple/multiple component gaussian profiles.

 8. Fnc_Stk_Utl.py
-   - Contains auxiliary functions for the stacking analysis
+   - Auxiliary functions for the stacking analysis.

 9. Lines_Dictionary.py
    - Contains a list of identified emmission and absorption lines.
 ## Parameters
-It is possible to perform a pre-processing of the spectra before stacking them to create a composite spectrum.
-This includes continuum substraction/normalization, gaussian smoothing, line masking and wavelength shift.
+It is possible to pre-processes the spectra before stacking them to create a composite spectrum.
+This includes continuum substraction/normalization, smoothing, line masking and wavelength shift.
 The final composite spectra can be processed to fit the continuum and smooth it.
-Param.py file contains all the parameters of each stage.
+Param.py file contains all the parameters needed in each stage of the stacking analysis.

 ###### "Pre-Processing Continuum"
    - pre_continuum          = False                                     # Continuum Fitting/Normalization
    - pre_cont_typ           = 'ratio'                                   # Continuum fitting type fit,ratio,difference
    - pre_cont_lines         = '*'                                       # Image lines to be fit
    - pre_cont_funct         = 'spline3'                                 # Fitting function: legendre, chebyshev, spline1, spline3
-   - pre_cont_order         = 49                                        # Order Polynomial / num pieces spline
+   - pre_cont_order         = 3                                         # Order Polynomial / num pieces spline
    - pre_cont_override      = 'yes'                                     # Override previous norm spec
    - pre_cont_replace       = 'no'                                      # Replace rejected points by fit?
    - pre_cont_low_rej       = 3                                         # Low rejection in sigma of fit
    - pre_cont_high_rej      = 3                                         # High rejection in sigma of fit

 ###### "Pre-Processing Smoothing"
-   - pre_smooth             = True                                      # smooth after interpolation and before stacking
-   - pre_smooth_shape       = 'gaussian'                                # gaussian,boxcar,mexican
-   - pre_smooth_size        = 1                                         # kernel size
+**pre_smooth** = True enables the smoothing, **pre_smooth_shape** selects the smothing kernel (_i.e. gaussian,boxcar,mexican_) and **pre_smooth_size** sets the size in pixel units.

 ###### "Pre-Processing MASKING"
    - pre_mask               = True                                      # mask spectra after smoothing (stacks)